Angel Investor Statistics – 15 Pieces Of Data

 (Source: American Angel Report)

-The majority of angel investors do not actually live in Silicon Valley, Boston, or New York.
-The study found that while these traditional venture capital hubs are home to some of the most active angel investors, they are not necessarily representative of the broader population.
+Most angel investors don’t actually reside in Silicon Valley, Boston, or New York.
+While these traditional venture capital hubs house some of the most active angels, they don’t represent the broader investor population.

-This discrepancy is likely due to the fact that many angel investors began their careers as entrepreneurs in portfolio companies based in these states.
+This geographic distribution likely stems from many angel investors beginning their careers as entrepreneurs in portfolio companies based in these regions.

 Angel investors with 12 angel investments over the period of five years or more have a 75% chance of a 2.6x return